DarwinJS/ChocoPackages/openssh/readme.md

 ## -params '"/AllowInsecureShellEXE"'
 Only used when /PathSpecsToProbeForShellEXEString is used and results in finding a valid shell executable that is outside of the Programs Folders or system32.
 Rules and Examples: https://github.com/DarwinJS/ChocoPackages/blob/master/openssh/tools/Set-SSHDefaultShell.ps1

+## -params '"/AlsoLogToFile"'
+As of version 7.6.1.0p1-Beta default logging has shifted to ETW Windows Event Logging.
+Throwing this switch causes logging to also occur to the log file - now located in $env:ProgramData\ssh\logs.

 # TroubleShooting